tgieruc/multi_tracker/README.md

 # Multi-tracker

 Multi-tracker is a package for multi-object tracking with ROS Noetic.
-Its modular design allows the user to chose between [YOLOv5](https://github.com/ultralytics/yolov5) and [Detectron2](https://github.com/facebookresearch/detectron2) for the object detector and [ByteTrack](https://github.com/ifzhang/ByteTrack) or [PySOT](https://github.com/STVIR/pysot) for the tracker.
+Its modular design allows the user to chose between [YOLOv5](https://github.com/ultralytics/yolov5) and [Detectron2](https://github.com/facebookresearch/detectron2) as object detectors and [ByteTrack](https://github.com/ifzhang/ByteTrack) or [PySOT](https://github.com/STVIR/pysot) as object trackers.

 It is designed as frontend for the [MSL-RAPTOR package](https://github.com/tgieruc/msl_raptor).